hamishcoleman/arduino_cardreader/README.md

 ### Message "tag="

-The main output is the "tag=" message.
+This status output is the main use for this project.
 This shows the unique hex ID determined from the cards presented to the reader.

 The special tag "NONE" indicates that there is no longer any card in front of the reader.